 An introduction to principles and techniques of loom and off-loom weaving.
 Course fee required.

-Studio experience and demonstration in various painting media and techniques.
+This course will cover the studio experience and demonstration in observation-based painting.
 Problems are assigned as a means of allowing students to come to terms with the technical aspects of painting through actual involvement with the painting process.

 Choose one course from the following: